metabrainz/troi-recommendation-playground/README.md

 as best as possible.

 2. Periodic-jams: ListenBrainz periodic-jams, but fully resolved against your own local collection.
-This is optimized for local and gives better results than the global troi patch by the same name.
+This is optimized for local collections and gives better results than the global troi patch by the same name.

 3. Resolve global playlists (usually JSPF files with MusicBrainz IDs) to a local collection of music.
+Resolution happens via: MusicBrainz IDs, metadata matching or fuzzy metadata matching.

 4. Metadata fetching: Several of the features here require metadata to be downloaded from ListenBrainz in order to power the LB Radio Local.